kristjanr/wise-cs/scraped-data/sections/03-holding-money/subsections/01-holding-money-basics/articles/01-why-can-t-i-open-a-wise-balance/content.md

+# Holding money basics
-# Why can't I open a Wise balance?
+## Why can't I open a Wise balance?
 We’d like to offer balances to everyone.
 But there are countries and territories where you can’t open balances just yet:

 ####  **A**